-Tic Tactics was a competitive online game that allowed you to play a unique take on the classic game Tic-Tac-Toe with friends or strangers.
-The gameplay was asynchronous, so you can have multiple games going at once against multiple components.
+Tic Tactics was a competitive online game that allowed you to play a more strategic take on the classic game Tic-Tac-Toe with friends or random opponents.
+The gameplay was asynchronous and turn-based, so you could have multiple games going at once against multiple opponents.

 There was also a player level system, where you gained XP when making moves and winning matches.
 As you leveled up, you’d gain new titles (Beginner, Tactician, Conquerer, Master, etc).
 Additionally, the game made use of an ELO-based rating system that was used to match up opponents of equal skill.

-I learned a lot on Tic Tactics about backend server development, deployment, and monitoring.
+I learned a lot about backend server development, deployment, and monitoring.
 Using a platform like Player.IO instead of hosting our own servers gave us some huge advantages (such as not having to worry about keeping our servers up, or dealing with hardware scaling).

-On the client side, we used Unity, along with many of the libraries and features we had used on Bag It.
-We also used Playmaker to script our tutorials and NGUI to do our UI (this was before Unity had their own UI system).
+On the client side, we used Unity, along with many of the libraries and features we had used on Bag It!.
+We used Playmaker to script our tutorials and NGUI to do our UI (this was before Unity had their own UI system).

 My primary contributions on the client were a game state framework with animated transitions (which made moving between screens feel quite snazzy), and a scroll list system that can display hundreds or thousands of friends with ease, due to clever recycling of elements as they entered and left screen, pagination of remote data, and delayed loading of picture data from Facebook.